Social polling is a great way to connect your learners and encourage deeper reflection.

 5. Select Graphed question feedback:

-6. Select the edit button for the chart to choose which page the graph pulls its results from and the graph type.
-Select the options from the Page and Graph Type dropdown menus.
+6. Select the Edit button for the chart to choose which page the graph pulls its results from and the graph type.
+Select the options from the Page and Graph Type drop down menus.

 The Graph's colours will be determined by the colour set in the Graphs tab in your Style.
+For more information about how you can change this, see Editing a Style.

-Using Graph Clips to show a result
+Using Graphs to show a result

 1. Open the page which you would like the graph to be displayed on (this needs to be a different page to the scored page which you are reporting from).

-3. In the Graphs menu, select the page you would like to display results from using Page to graph results from dropdown, then choose the type report type you would like to display from the Graph type dropdown.
+3. In the Graphs menu, select the page you would like to display results from using Page to graph results from dropdown, then choose the type report type you would like to display from the Graph type dropdown:

 Now when you release your course your graph will appear and your Learners will be able to see information on how their peers answered.
-To read more about using Clips, see Feature Focus: Personalize a learning experience by using Clips.

 |Tip: Your graph will only display results in your final release.
 If your graph has not yet collected enough data to show results, the graph will show the message: There is not yet enough data to display this graph.
 In Preview, the graph will always display example data.